yuhonghong66/kkulma.github.io/_posts/2017-12-16-star-wars-vs-star-trek-word-battle.md

 It will go without saying that I'm super excited about the premiere of another Star Wars movie and I'm not an exception.
 This, together with with [Piotr Migdal's](https://twitter.com/pmigdal) challenge posted on Data Science PL group on Facebook where he suggested comparing word frequencies between two different sources.
 It didn't take me long to decide what source to choose!
-So in this short and sweer blogpost I'm comparing word frequencies between two movie scripts: "Star Wars: The New Hope" (1977) and "Star Trek: The Motion Picture" (1979).
+So in this short kand sweer blogpost I'm comparing word frequencies between two movie scripts: "Star Wars: The New Hope" (1977) and "Star Trek: The Motion Picture" (1979).
 I chose these two because of 1) the obvious "competition" going on between the two camps and 2) similar time they were first broadcast.
 Let's get cracking!

 Let's load necessary packages: